Tahira82/DataStructuresCode/README.md

 # DataStructuresCode
-This repository contains code files where different data structures are implemented from scratch Every data structure folder has its own output JPEG file showing output of code.
+This repository contains code files where different data structures are implemented from scratch.
+* Every data structure folder has its own output JPEG file showing output of code.